15 Cinco de Mayo Traditions Everyone Can Participate In

 Make plans to see the Battle of Puebla

 In the town of Puebla, Mexico, the origin of Cinco de Mayo, locals dress up as Mexican and French soldiers and reenact the Battle of Puebla.
 You can also enjoy traditional dances, great food, Mariachi music, and colorful dress and decorations.
-And there are plenty more reasons to visit Mexico, like these 11 amazing sights you can only see there.
+There are plenty more reasons to visit Mexico too, like these amazing sights you can only see there.

 Attend one of the largest Cinco de Mayo parties in the U.S.

-The Festival de Fiesta Broadway in Los Angeles draws more than 600,000 people for a raucous and culturally accurate celebration of Mexican culture, history, and heritage.
+The Festival de Fiesta Broadway in Los Angeles draws hundreds of thousands of people for a raucous and culturally accurate celebration of Mexican culture, history, and heritage.

 Read some classic Mexican literature

-Consider Like Water for Chocolate, by Laura Esquival, The Labyrinth of Solitude and Other Writings, by Octavio Paz, or one of these other classics of Mexican literature.
+Consider Like Water for Chocolate by Laura Esquivel, The Labyrinth of Solitude and Other Writings by Octavio Paz, or one of these other books by Latinx authors.
 If you’re more in the mood for a movie, check out the celluloid version of Like Water for Chocolate.

-Enjoy the day, but be sensitive, asks Latina.com: Don’t don a sombrero or fake mustache, don’t think of the day as “Cinco de Drinko,” and be sure to sample some true Mexican culture.
-Learn more about the holiday with these 13 Cinco de Mayo facts you never knew.
+Enjoy the day, but be sensitive, suggests Latina.com: Don’t don a sombrero or fake mustache, don’t think of the day as “Cinco de Drinko,” and be sure to sample some true Mexican culture.